Ravenbrook/mps/procedure/review.rst

 _`.ko.role`: Negotiate checking roles (`.role.check`_).

-- `.role.checker`_ can volunteer for roles based on how they feel at the time.
+- `.role.checker`_ may volunteer for roles based on how they feel at the time.
 Focus and enjoyment are important for good results.

 - Ensure checkers understand their checking roles and checking rates